 Since it’s introduction in 1976, home pregnancy tests are the most common diagnostic method for pregnancy (R).
 These kits use antibodies to detect the presence of hCG in the urine.
 These pregnancy test kits are freely available over the counter and reliably used worldwide.
 Even though the package insert claim ‘over 99%’ of accuracy, they have not been tested in independent studies.

 How sensitive are the tests? – Since the sensitivity of the pregnancy test kits varies, always read the information leaflet that comes with the test kit.

 How to check? – Methods of testing urine hCG differs between products.
 Some sticks require you to pee on the test stick, some test strips need to be put in your urine collected in a cup or container.
 Read the instructions that come with the kit.

 How the results are shown? – The way the strips show the result might be different for each kit.
-Pink or blue lines, plus or minus signs or even change of color in the urine are few methods to show the result.
-Some digital kits display pregnant or not pregnant and give an estimate of time since your conception in weeks.
+Pink or blue lines, plus or minus signs or even a change of color in the urine are few methods to show the result.
+Some digital kits display pregnant or not pregnant and give an estimate of the time since your conception in weeks.

 When to Check?

 The hCG will be present in the blood after eight days after conception, i.e. 9-10 days after ovulation.
 Since day 1 of hCG, the concentration doubles daily till it reaches a plateau phase after 45 days post-conception.
 To prevent dilution of hCG level in urine, try not to drink too much before the test.
 Since the urine is concentrated overnight, it is recommended to perform any test on the morning of your expected date of the next period.